 Criteria for Selecting Proposals

-Procedures for assessing the technical merit of grant applications have been instituted to provide an objective review of applications and to assist the applicant in understanding the standards against which each application will be judged.
-Critical indicators have been developed for each review criterion to assist the applicant in presenting pertinent information related to that criterion and to provide the reviewer with a standard for evaluation.
-Competing applications are reviewed by nonfederal reviewers for technical merit recommendations using the following review criteria.
 (1) The degree to which an applicant specializes in health workforce research.
-An applicant will be considered as specializing in health workforce research through identification of its mission, health workforce research accomplishments, and dedicated staff to health workforce research; (2) The degree to which the applicant demonstrates state and national experience and accomplishments in health workforce issues and research that align with BHW's mission to improve the health of underserved and vulnerable populations by strengthening the health workforce and connecing skilled professionals to communities in need.
-Experience, accomplishments, and the potential impact of previous work could be demonstrated through past or currently funded research; publication of articles in peer-reveiwed journals; presentations at national and international conferences and meetings; and publication of policy briefs, fact sheets, articles, blogs, etc. that are available in the public domain; (3) The degree to which the applicant has health workforce research experience relevant to the proposed research project.
+An applicant will be considered as specializing in health workforce research through identification of it's mission, health workforce research accomplishments, and dedicated staff to health workforce research.
+(2) The degree to which the applicant demonstrates State and National experience and accomplishments in health workforce issues and research directly supporting the BHPr National Center for Health Workforce Analysis and the BHPr priorities, health workforce distribution, racial/ethnic diversity of the health workforce, geriatrics, and genetics.
+Experience and accomplishments could be demonstrated through past or currently funded research.
+(3) The degree to which the applicant has health workforce research experience relevant to the proposed research project.
+For example, for a proposed research project that focuses on a given geographic area such as the U.S.-Mexico border, the applicant should demonstrate experience in conducting U.S.-Mexico border health workforce research.
 In terms of workforce discipline-specific studies, the applicant should demonstrate experience in conducting research on the given discipline.
-For example, for a proposed research project that focuses on a behavioral health workforce issue, the applicant should demonstrate experience in conducting research on behavioral health workforce; and (4) The degree to which the applicant's proposed research includes: a well-developed background statement, clearly stated research objectives, clearly stated project activities and methodology, and a well-developed, reasonable management plan that will enable the successful completion of the project.
+(4) The degree to which the applicant's proposed research includes: a well-developed background statement, clearly stated research objectives, clearly stated project activities and methodology, and a well-developed, reasonable management plan that will enable the successful completion of the project.